Want to enjoy a Stress Free Christmas? Re-think your gift giving.

 A few years ago, my son wanted a new hand-held game system that was out of our budget range.
 He saved half of the money and gave it to me before hand, so that he could receive the toy for Christmas.
 Last year two of my daughters pooled their Christmas money and saved together so they could share a more expensive hand-held game system.
 They not only learned to save, but also learned relationship skills as they had to work out how to share their new toy.
 It worked so well that they saved together again to share an Ipod Touch.

-I realize that everyone parents differently, so some would disagree with our methods.
+I realize that everyone parents differently, so some would disagree with our methods (and may even think them to be cruel).
 We love our children and want them to enjoy the Christmas season, but we also want them to understand that there are limits in life.
 I personally believe that allowing my children to have whatever they want without limit encourages them later in life to use credit in order to get what they want, rather saving for items they want to buy.

 We set a gift budget for extended family and friends as well.
 Last year the adults in our family exchanged gag gifts that were under $1.
 We laughed a lot and have some great memories.
-The relationship was more important than the gift.
+We experienced the truth that relationships are more important than gifts.

 By setting limits on our Christmas gift giving, we enjoy a much more peaceful holiday season and we are certainly a lot happier in January when we are “missing” those pesky credit card bills!